 What Are Typical Work-Study Jobs?

 Typical on-campus work-study jobs include working in the library or bookstore, serving in the dining hall, and assisting with college events.
-Off-campus work-study usually benefits the public in some way and relates to your course of study, if possible.
+Off-campus work-study usually benefits the public in some way and relates to your course of study whenever possible.
 No matter what kind of job you get, be realistic when working out your schedule and allow yourself time not only for study but also for recreational and leisure activities.

 Your financial need determines the amount of work-study you are eligible for, and you can't earn more than the amount specified in your award letter.
 Your work-study earnings also depend on the type of work you'll be doing, the amount of money remaining in the college's work-study fund, your experience or skill level, and when you apply (there may be a deadline).
 Your salary is always at least as high as the federal minimum wage.

-How Does Your Salary Get Paid?
+How is Work-Study Salary Paid?